jlee23-hub/Thrive/custom_instruction/instructions.md

 12. **Button/new only** - Never use @atlaskit/button, always use @atlaskit/button/new
 13. **Text primitive for text** - Never use p or span tags, always use Text component
 14. **Heading component for headings** - Never use h1, h2, etc., always use Heading component
+15. **No style props on primitives** - Never add style props to Box, Stack, Inline, Grid; wrap in div instead

 ### Success Metrics:
 - ✅ Components use semantic tokens